MarcoCaamal/Other-PHP-Framework/README.md

 ## New Features (May 2025)

+- **Enhanced Controller Generation** - Improved `make:controller` command with better route file handling, support for custom route filenames, and more intelligent handling of different controller types.
 - **Event System (Observer Pattern)** - Implementation of the observer pattern to manage events in the application, allowing components to be decoupled and improving extensibility.
 - **Support for Foreign Key Actions** - Now you can specify `ON DELETE` and `ON UPDATE` behaviors (CASCADE, SET NULL, etc.) in foreign key relationships.
 - **Improved Constraint Naming System** - Better handling of constraint names with support to avoid collisions even with referential actions.